ProfessorSeb/maniak-io/content/articles/2026-02-20-mcp-multiplexing-tool-access-agentgateway.md

 ---
-title: "MCP Multiplexing with AgentGateway"
+title: "MCP Multiplexing and Tool Access Control with AgentGateway"
 publishDate: 2026-02-20
 author: "Sebastian Maniak"
-description: "Federate multiple MCP servers behind a single endpoint with AgentGateway OSS so clients connect once and see all available tools."
+description: "Federate multiple MCP servers behind a single endpoint with AgentGateway OSS — then lock down tool access with JWT-based RBAC so agents only see the tools they're allowed to use."
 ---

 ## Introduction

 As your agentic AI environment grows, you end up with a sprawl of MCP servers — one for time utilities, one for general-purpose tools, one for Slack, another for GitHub.
 Each server exposes different tools, runs on a different port, and needs its own connection configuration.

 Your MCP clients (Cursor, Claude Desktop, VS Code) shouldn't need to know about every server individually.
-They should connect to **one endpoint** and see **all available tools**.
+They should connect to **one endpoint** and see **all available tools** — while you control exactly **which tools each user or agent can access**.

-This guide walks you through **MCP Multiplexing** — federating multiple MCP servers behind a single AgentGateway endpoint.
+This guide walks you through two powerful AgentGateway features:

+1. **MCP Multiplexing** — federate multiple MCP servers behind a single gateway endpoint
+2. **Tool Access Control** — use JWT-based RBAC to restrict which tools are visible per user

-We'll deploy two MCP servers (`mcp-server-everything` for utility tools and `mcp-website-fetcher` for fetching web content), multiplex them behind AgentGateway, and connect from any IDE.
+We'll deploy two MCP servers (`mcp-server-everything` for utility tools and `mcp-website-fetcher` for fetching web content), multiplex them behind AgentGateway, connect from any IDE, and then lock down tool access so only authorized users can see specific tools.

 ## What You Get

 - **One endpoint, many servers**: Clients connect to `/mcp` and see tools from all federated servers
 - **Automatic tool namespacing**: Tools are prefixed with the server name to avoid conflicts
 - **Label-based federation**: Add servers by just adding a Kubernetes label — no config changes
+- **JWT-based tool RBAC**: Control tool visibility per user based on JWT claims
 - **IDE-agnostic**: Works with Cursor, VS Code, Claude Code, Windsurf, OpenCode

 ## Architecture